WillPaulRyan/whichonevapes/README.md

 # Which One Vapes?

-Which One Vapes? is a webapp that allows users to compare two celebrities, and decide which one is more likely to use electronic cigarettes.
+Which One Vapes? is a webapp that allows users to compare two celebrities and decide who they believe is more likely to "rip fat vape clouds".
+It includes an Elo rating system to determine the fan-favorite most-likely and least-likely vapers.
 It is made purely for fun, with no intention to offend any of the celebrities mentioned.

 ## Technologies

-Which One Vapes? is created with:
+Which One Vapes? and its API are created with:

 * The MERN stack (MongoDB, Express, React.js, Node.js)